vzakharov/finn/essays/lazy_is_the_new_black/lazy_is_the_new_black.md

 If you’re already inclined to offload tedious work, congrats—you’re halfway to mastering AI delegation.
 If you're still clutching your to-do list like a badge of honor, maybe it's time to look up, squint at the future, and think: what would a lazy genius do?

 Probably nothing.
 But they’d get a bot to do something *very* useful.

+All hail the lazy—the first, and now official, emperors of the prompt economy.